mrcnski/signor.dev/_posts/2018-09-30-getting-the-most-out-of-anki.md

 toc: true
 post-no: 5
 related: [6]
-description: "Anki is the most popular spaced repetition software (or SRS).
-At its heart, Anki is just a program for making and displaying flashcards, but the flashcards are shown to you on a schedule -- ideally, close to the same day as you would have forgotten the card, and no sooner.
-This means you can remember more information in less time than with traditional study methods."
+description: "Anki is the most popular spaced repetition software (or SRS)."
 ---

 * Table of contents.